-1. The Office of Student Life must certify that the student's Christian character and conduct have been maintained at a high level.
+- 1. The Office of Student Life must certify that the student's Christian character and conduct have been maintained at a high level. - 2.
+All on-ground baccalaureate students must complete two units of leadership participation in chapel.
+All associate students must complete one unit of leadership participation in chapel.